venture-data/echo-ai-recommender/README.md

 - **iterations**: Number of ALS iterations for model training (default: 20).

 #### `_validate_train_size(train_size: float) -> None`
-Static method that checks if `train_size` is a float between 0 and 1.
-Used to validate input for train-test split ratio.
+Ensures `train_size` is a float between 0 and 1 to validate input for train-test split ratio.

 #### `_get_stratified_tr_mask(user_idx, product_idx, train_size, random_state)`
 Creates a stratified mask for train-test splitting, ensuring each user and item appears in the training set: